Environmental Studies Minor

 - A required introductory course to be taken prior to the senior year.
 This may be ENVS 101 at Haverford or Bryn Mawr or the parallel course at Swarthmore (ENVS 001).
 Any one of these courses satisfies the requirement, and students may take no more than one such course for credit toward the minor.

 - Four elective course credits from approved lists of core and cognate courses, including two credits in each of the following two categories.
 Students may use no more than one cognate course credit for each category.
-(See the course lists for more about core and cognate courses.)
+(See the ES website for course lists and more about core and cognate courses.)
 For Haverford students, no more than one of these four course credits may be in the student’s major.

 - Environmental Science, Engineering, and Math: courses that build understanding and knowledge of scientific methods and theories, and explore how these can be applied in identifying and addressing environmental challenges.
 At least one of the courses in this category must have a laboratory component.

 - Environmental Social Sciences, Humanities, and Arts: courses that build understanding and knowledge of social and political structures as well as ethical considerations, and how these inform our individual and collective responses to environmental challenges..

 - A senior seminar (case-based), with culminating work that reflects tangible research design and inquiry, but might materialize in any number of project forms.
 Haverford and Bryn Mawr’s ENVS 397 (Senior Seminar in Environmental Studies) and Swarthmore’s ENVS 091 (Environmental Studies Capstone Seminar) satisfy the requirement.

 Haverford students interested in the ES Minor should plan their course schedule with the Haverford Director of Environmental Studies in consultation with their major advisor.
 In choosing electives, we encourage students to reach beyond their major, and to include mostly intermediate or advanced courses.